Deforesting pre-1990 forest land

 Units must be paid to the government through your NZETR holding account.
 The Environmental Protection Authority will tell you how to do this once your emissions return has been processed.

 Once you have completed these steps and all deforestation is complete, you must let us know.
 If you have no other land registered in the ETS, for example post-1989 land, you are no longer a participant in the ETS.
-You must deregister using the prescribed form.
+You must deregister using the deregistration form.